Tips to avoid procrastination.

 Get yourself an accountability partner.
 Having someone that you’re accountable to can work wonders.
 Share your goal with a friend, colleague or hire a coach (hi!
 It’s me!) and ask them to keep you on track.
 Having someone that you’re reporting your progress to can help keep you motivated.

 Improve your environment and limit distractions.
 If your home or workspace is cluttered then you’re more likely to procrastinate.
 If my house is a mess, I like to take myself out to a café where I’m not going to be distracted by the chores.
+We cover the importance of our environment (as well as lots of other things!) in my self-paced online course Get More Time.

 And you’re going to also want to set-up screen time on your phone, block websites on your router, delete apps etc and do all you can to remove digital distractions.